-In Song of Songs, Solomon and his bride were equal participants in the marriage bed – really an amazing thing considering the cultural roles of women at that time.
-Based on this example, I believe God intends wives to be equal participants in the marriage bed – in expressing their desires, initiating, being creative and enjoying sex.
-The simple fact that God gave women a clitoris-which serves no other purpose besides creating pleasure- is evidence He intended us to experience orgasm.
+In Song of Songs, Solomon and his bride were equal participants in the marriage bed.
+Really an amazing thing considering the cultural roles of women at that time.
+Based on this example, I believe God intends wives to be equal participants in the marriage bed.
+We are to express desires, initiate, be creative and thoroughly enjoy sex.
+The simple fact that God gave women a clitoris with no other purpose besides creating pleasure, is evidence He intended us to experience orgasm.

 I will never forget my first time teaching the husband’s class when one of the men had the guts to ask, “Do women need to experience an orgasm every time?”
 I was a little dumbfounded, but calmly replied, “Do you?”
 There was this wall of silence as men thought about it.
 Can you imagine having sex multiple times a week and only having an orgasm 10, 30 or 50 percent of the time?

-I am not surprised this husband asked the question because it is common for books to say something like, “sometimes your wife would rather just cuddle.”
+I am not surprised this husband asked the question.
+Marriage books often say something like, “sometimes your wife would rather just cuddle.”
 I am probably going to get in trouble for this, but if you had a choice between “cuddling” and “having an orgasm and then cuddling”– what would you choose?

 - For the couple that has limited their definition of what sex is, it may not be realistic for her to orgasm consistently

-- Women don’t want their husband to feel bad and protect him by telling him it doesn’t matter
+- Women don’t want their husband to feel bad.
+She tries to protect him by telling him it doesn’t matter.

 - Women don’t want to feel broken so they tell themselves they are just as happy cuddling